Etna, or why I’m a Lava Lout – Part 1 of 2

 Under the Volcano

 A little vulcanology is in order.
 Etna is a Stratovolcano.
-It means that its pyromania takes the form of explosions, unstoppable lava effusions and deadly pyroclastic flows.
+Hence Etna’s pyromania creates explosions, unstoppable lava flows, ash clouds and pyroclastic flows.
 Now half a million years old, Etna has grown up to become Italy’s largest mountain south of the Alps.

 Etna shapeshifts constantly.
 There are over 300 easily visible rips, craters and vents.
-The eastern flank contains the immense chasm of the Valle de Bove, a collapsed caldera.
-Earthquakes and tremors are frequent and her height changes with each new eruption.
+The eastern flank contains the immense chasm of the Valle del Bove, a collapsed caldera.
+Earthquakes and tremors are frequent, and her height changes with each new eruption.

 Eruptions aren’t just at the top either.
 New vents open up frequently on the lower flanks, and it is these that pose the most danger.
 Already in this short century, they have threatened entire communities.
 Throughout history, Etna has overwhelmed towns and villages.
 Indeed, the UN classes Etna as one of the 16 volcanoes posing the most risk to life and property.
-Here’s a spectacular YouTube video of some recent minor events.
+Here’s a live feed of Etna’s activity.

 Etna, bringer of life